Automotive industry in Russia: 2000 to 2008

-Global financial crisis
+2008 financial crisis

-Russia's automotive industry was hit hard by the late 2000s recession.
+Russia's automotive industry was hit hard by the Great Recession.
 Production of passenger cars dropped from 1,470,000 units in 2008 to just 597,000 units in 2009.
 Lorry production fell from 256,000 to 91,000 in the same period.

 In late 2008, the Russian government introduced protectionist measures, worth $5 billion, to improve the situation in the industry.
 This included $2 billion of bailouts for troubled companies and $3 billion of credits for buyers of Russian cars.
 Prime minister Vladimir Putin described the move as vital in order to save jobs.
 The tariffs for imported foreign cars and trucks were increased to a minimum of 50% and go up to 100%.
 The tariffs are linked to the engine size of the vehicle.
 The increased duties led to protests in Russian cities, most notably in Vladivostok, where the importation of Japanese cars is an important sector of the city's economy.
 To compensate for the losses of the Vladivostok businesses, Prime Minister Putin ordered the car manufacturing company Sollers to move one of its factories from Moscow to Vladivostok.
 The move was completed in 2009, and the factory now employs about 700 locals.
 It was planned to produce 13,200 cars in Vladivostok in 2010.

 The most efficient anti-crisis measure executed by the Russian government was the introduction of a car scrappage scheme in March 2010.
 Under the scheme, buyers of new cars could receive a subsidy of up to 600,000 rubles (US$20,000).
 Sales of Russia's largest carmaker Avtovaz doubled in the second quarter of 2010 as a result, and the company returned to profit.